 3. Processed Data and Terms of Storage

-In the course of your visit to our website, UEG will collect the following information: the date and time of accessing a page on our website, your Internet protocol address (IP address), brand name and version of your web browser, as well as your chosen language setting, your operating system, your Internet service provider, the website (URL) you visited prior to accessing this website, certain cookies (see section 11 below), date / time (hereinafter “access data”) and any information that you voluntarily enter in our contact/registration form (see section 4 below).
+In the course of your visit to our website, Pancreas 2000 will collect the following information: the date and time of accessing a page on our website, your Internet protocol address (IP address), brand name and version of your web browser, as well as your chosen language setting, your operating system, your Internet service provider, the website (URL) you visited prior to accessing this website, certain cookies (see section 11 below), date / time (hereinafter “access data”) and any information that you voluntarily enter in our contact/registration form (see section 4 below).

 In principle we will save your data for a period of twelve months.
 The data that you have communicated to us via the contact form and our registration form will be stored until cancellation.
-A longer storage takes only place, as far as a legal obligation exists or a longer storage for the enforcement or defense against legal claims is necessary.
+A longer storage takes place only as far as a legal obligation exists or a longer storage for the enforcement or defense against legal claims is necessary.

 4. Processing of Personal Data